n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.code.md

 The main output is the normal connector found in all n8n workflows.
 If you have a main input and output set in the node, **Execute** code is required.

-## Understand the node inputs and outputs
+## Node inputs and outputs configuration

 By configuring the LangChain Code node connectors (inputs and outputs) you can use it as an app node, root node or sub-node.